brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 hi
 ```

-By specifying an address, we can tell sed on which line or line range to
+By specifying an address, we can tell sed on which line or line-range to
 actually perform the substitution.

 ``` extbash